Velux Skylight Cicero Ny

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you infrequently tidy your windows, you’ll require to clean up the skylight more frequently.
-Plus, installing the roof is the only way to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you infrequently clean your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only way to clean up the outside of a skylight.

 Skylight Cost Factors.